Does your creativity have you going through life feeling like a square peg trying to fit into a round hole?

 How the couch in the middle of the room should move under the window.
 Or how the night table on one side of the bed in the master bedroom actually matched the one in the second bedroom.

-It lets you excel because you’re doing what you do best.
-And while you’re doing it you don’t feel like a square peg in a round hole.
-You feel like you’re exactly where you’re supposed to be.
+And you no longer feel like a square peg in a round hole.
+Instead, you have this certainty that you’re exactly where you’re supposed to be.

-Home stagers, do you have any examples to share of when you were doing best because you were doing what came naturally?
 When you were feeling like you were in exactly the right place?
 Please comment below, I know your experiences will empower others too!

 For more on this topic read the articles and comments over at Addicted to Decorating or Born to Be a Home Stager.